-Project CASA (Climate and Security Action) will assess the extent to which national militaries especially in the EU and NATO have the necessary financial resources, experts, training, equipment, and facilities to effectively prepare for and respond to the increased occurrence of climate-related emergencies.
+Project CASA (Climate and Security Action) will assess the extent to which national militaries especially in EU and NATO countries have the necessary financial resources, experts, training, equipment, and facilities to effectively prepare for and respond to the increased occurrence of climate-related emergencies.

 It will do so through an interdisciplinary network of experts who will collect, analyze and publish data on military activities and civil-military cooperation.
 The aim to provide actionable data for decision makers, stakeholders and the wider public of how these military forces can best work together with civilian emergency management agencies within countries and across international borders.

 Natural disasters pose dire threats to individuals and communities, often straining state capacity and forcing states to redirect resources to humanitarian response.
 In fragile contexts, disasters can strain social and political systems to the breaking point, increasing the risk of conflict or humanitarian crises.
 At the same time, readiness for and response to such emergencies can enhance cooperation and promote peace within and between countries.
 Preparing for and responding to climate-related emergencies are thus important aspects within the climate and security nexus, along with the need to prepare for mitigation, adaptation, and resilience.

 National militaries increasingly play a key role in areas struck by climate-related emergencies, working alongside civilian responders and often facing calls for greater involvement when civilian capacity is strained.
 As the frequency and severity of climate-related hazards continue to increase, more information is needed to assess current practices and potential future directions of civil-military cooperation in climate-related emergencies.